 The partnership with Dell will give Voxxify access to the US giant’s customers in 190 countries.

-“Dell will be using Voxxify as their adoption and change management service,” Fleming said.
+“Dell will be using Voxxify to power their Empolyee Experience Measurement service,” Fleming said.

 “Their customers will use our surveys to gather information from their employees, and Dell will then analyse the results and make recommendations to these customers.
 So Dell will effectively resell Voxxify.”